 We also understand that schedules are complicated; if the open house date does not work, applicants may arrange another time to visit.
 Applicants who do not visit are invited to contact any of the staff with questions, either by email or phone.
 We want to make sure that applicants have the opportunity to have all their questions answered and to get all the information they need about our program to make their decisions.
 Our current interns are also a resource for applicants.
 After the interview applicants receive an email from one of them with an invitation to ask questions.
 That intern can also put applicants in contact with the other interns if they want to get additional perspectives.

 CAPS follows APPIC guidelines regarding selection and notification procedures.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.
 Please read the APPIC Match Policies carefully under to avoid confusion or misunderstanding.

-Please note that APPIC Match Policy #4a states that "Appointments of applicants to internship positions may be contingent upon the applicants satisfying certain eligibility requirements".
+Please note that APPIC Match Policy # 8b states, "Appointments of applicants to internship positions may be contingent upon the applicants satisfying certain eligibility requirements."
 Appointments at the University of Kansas are contingent upon the satisfactory completion of a background check.
 Background checks will be initiated after Match Day.

 When reviewing the results of background checks to determine the eligibility of applicants for employment, KU Employee Relations complies with relevant state and federal law, including Equal Employment and Opportunity Commission (EEOC) guidelines and provisions of the Fair Credit Reporting Act (FCRA).